CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/podman-in-sd-desktop.md

 ```
 Here the last command uses container ID (932a84b67790) that was checked with the _docker images_ command.

-The Docker file needs to be uploaded to SD Connect from were is can be copied to a SD Desktop virtual machine.
+The Docker file needs to be uploaded to SD Connect from were it can be copied to a SD Desktop virtual machine.
 In this example the Docker file _trimmomatic.docker_ is uploaded to SD Connect using _a-put_ command:
 ```text
 a-put --sdx trimmomatic.docker -b 2000123_docker